vgalanti/fastvol/README.md

 pip install .
 ```

-* MacOS: Fastvol relies on OpenMP for CPU parallelism.
-On macOS, OpenMP must be installed manually via Homebrew: `brew install libomp`.
-PyTorch ships its own OpenMP runtime but omits headers.
-Fastvol links to that runtime while using the headers from Homebrew’s libomp.
+* **MacOS**: To compile the source distribution, install CMake (`brew install cmake`) and a C/C++ compiler via Xcode command line tools (`xcode-select --install`).
+Fastvol relies on OpenMP for CPU parallelism, which must be installed manually on macOS (`brew install libomp`).
+PyTorch ships its own OpenMP runtime but omits headers — Fastvol links against the PyTorch runtime while using headers from Homebrew’s libomp.
-* Linux: On CUDA-enabled systems, ensure that `nvcc` is available and that the correct PyTorch CUDA wheel is installed before installing Fastvol.
+* **Linux**: On CUDA-enabled systems, ensure that `nvcc` is available and that the correct PyTorch CUDA wheel is installed before installing Fastvol.
 If the CUDA wheel is not pre-installed, Fastvol’s build system may default to CPU-only PyTorch during installation.
 This will not affect core CUDA pricing methods, but neural network surrogates will run on CPU only.

 ### C/C++/CUDA
 Fastvol's CPU and CUDA backends are implemented in C++ and organized as a standalone CMake project under `core/`.